ClusterLabs/PAF/Quick_Start-Debian-9-pcs.md

 ---
 layout: default
-title: PostgreSQL Automatic Failover - Quick start Debian 9 using crm
+title: PostgreSQL Automatic Failover - Quick start Debian 9 using pcs
 ---

-# Quick Start Debian 9 using crm
+# Quick Start Debian 9 using pcs

 This quick start tutorial is based on Debian 9.1, using Pacemaker 1.1.16 and the `crm` command version 2.3.2.